-- Day 2 :Half day Sightseeing In Kathmandu
+- Day 2 :Half day Kathmandu Historical Tour

 - Day 7 :Rest day at Manang

-- Day 15 :Fly to Kathmandu.
-Day at leisure and farewell dinner
+- Day 15 :Early afternoon flight to Kathmandu (25 min).
+Rest of the day at leisure and farewell dinner with KWN

 Notes This Itinerary can be changed by your group leader depending upon the client's fitness and weather conditions, your safety and staff safety is our primary concern.

 Our representative will pick you up at Kathmandu International Airport and drive you to your hotel.
 Depending upon what time you arrive, you can enjoy a full day at leisure and join us on a welcome dinner with the KEEP WALKING FAMILY.

 Look out for the KEEP WALKING NEPAL board behind the railing once you exit the airport terminal.

 Day 2: Half day Kathmandu Historical Tour

 After breakfast we will experience the 2 most important sanctuaries of the Kathmandu Valley: Pashupatinath, Boudhanath and Swayambhunath.